Welcome to this online course creation guide - everything you need to know about making your course.

-Having a Massive Impact: An online course allows you to potentially reach more students in a month than many full-time school or university teachers encounter in a lifetime.
+- Having a Massive Impact: Online learning is booming.
+An online course allows you to potentially reach more students in a month than many full-time school or university teachers encounter in a lifetime.
 This kind of leverage is incredibly powerful and can really allow you to spread your message to a lot of people.
-Famous online courses such as Dr Barbera Oakley’s “Learning How to Learn” have more than 2 million students enrolled.
+Famous online courses such as Dr Barbera Oakley's "Learning How to Learn" have more than 2 million students enrolled.

-Generating Passive Income.
-Because online courses tend to have a higher price point than ebooks, and don’t require large traffic volumes like adverts to make meaningful income, many entrepreneurs find them highly effective as a way to make money.
+- Generating Passive Income.
+Because online courses tend to have a higher price point than ebooks, and don't require large traffic volumes like adverts to make meaningful income, many entrepreneurs find them highly effective as a way to make money.

 - Building A New Career.
 Some course authors decide to make a full-time career in online education through by growing their course online business.
-Naturally this takes time, but once a critical mass of courses and students is reached an author can switch from “side hustle” to “full time gig” should they wish to.
+Naturally this takes time and hard work, but once a critical mass of courses and students is reached an author can switch from "side hustle" to "full time gig" should they wish to.